hooblei/infoo/README.md

 infoo
 =====

-A simple simple JavaScript inline notifications module like 'toastr' or 'notifer.js'
+A simple JavaScript inline notifications module like 'toastr' or 'notifer.js'

 Requirements